apernet/mpis/readme.md

 ip->saddr = entry->tunneled_subnet | ((ip->id & ~tunneled_subnet_mask_last_16bit) << 16);
 ```

 ...it swaps the source and destination address back, then does a bitwise-or with the IP ID field to recover the real sender IP.
-At this point, we have recovered the original IP datagram (8-bits in the ID field are lost, but what should not have too big of an impact).
+At this point, we have recovered the original IP datagram (8-bits in the ID field are lost, but that should not have too big of an impact).

 Let's consider this more realistic example: say, you have two sites - one at SJC and the other one at LAX.
 You want a tunnel between the sites.
 You don't want to get the expensive L2 transit; you also don't have access to ISP's jumbo-frame-enabled IP transit.
 You don't want to GRE or IPIP - they drop your MTU.
 What's the fun in that?
 Let's assume that: